omnitest-app/demo/README.md

 - 1 year: between 13% and 214%
 - 3 years: between 43% and 2991%

-into theoretically produced extra value based on yearly cost of
+into potential extra value based on yearly cost of
 - 50 000€: between `13%/100% * 50 000€ = 6500€` and `2991% / 100% * 50 000€ = 1 495 500€`
 - 200 000€: between `13%/100% * 200 000€ = 26 000€` and `2991% / 100% * 50 000€ = 5 982 000€`